Tyler-Gates/Learning-Rust/README.md

 The first thing on my list of material to consume for learning Rust starts with [✨The Book✨](https://doc.rust-lang.org/book/)

-Through the chapters of the book, there are exercises to do on my own, those will be logged in their respective chapters!

 Outline of Chapters:
 1. Hello World✔️[7/24/22]
 2. Guessing Game✔️[7/24/22]